 Now lay completely still and see if you can hear your breath going in and out of your nose.
 Try to be still like a statue, and just let your breath be the only thing that moves.

 Picture a box in your mind.
 Imagine you are sitting or laying inside of it, very comfortable, and with someone or something that you care about.
 You are calm and still, and you had fun playing all day.
 Take a deep breath in.
 And let it out slowly.

 Sit back up in 5, 4, 3, 2, 1, 0.
-Raise your hand if you would like to share another thing that you could pretend to be or use with your cardboard box?
+Raise your hand if you would like to share another thing that you could pretend with your cardboard box?

 Take a few answers and if you have time, create poses for them, too!

-I hope you enjoyed my Not A Box kid’s yoga lesson.
-I have used this yoga lesson many times with the book before, but you can also just played make believe and do the poses purely by showing them and talking through the story.
+I have used this yoga lesson many times with the book before, but you can also just play make believe and do the poses purely by showing them and talking through the story.

-I also have played them this YouTube animation of the book and then we do the sequence afterward.
+It also works to play them this YouTube animation of the book and then we do the sequence afterward.
 That is enjoyable because it gives them something different to listen to other than myself.